Home :: Insights :: How to Conduct a Training Needs Analysis (TNA) – Featuring a 4-Step Process

 Phase 1 – Performance Gap Analysis

 Performance gap analysis identifies performance gaps by comparing the current and desired operational results for employee performance.
 The discrepancy between the desired performance of your business and the actual business performance is known as a performance gap.
+To effectively measure performance gaps, organizations should use competency evaluations, skill assessments, and performance data to quantify the extent of the issue.

 Phase 2 – Root Cause Analysis